glyg/pelican_damcb/content/gathering_thoughts.md

 Here is an outline of the strategy I used to gather the data from the graph's property maps and turn them into `DataFrames`:

-* First find all the faces in the graph, using graph-tool's `subgraph_isomorphism`, and get their corresponding
+1. First find all the triangular faces in the graph, using graph-tool's `subgraph_isomorphism`, and get the indices of the 3 vertices (two junctions and a cell).

+2. Use this as a `MultiIndex` to instanciate a `DataFrame` holding a copy of the relevant data.

+3. Do the maths.

+4. Feed back the data to the graphs' property maps.

+Thanks to graph-tool, the first point is easy to achieve, and quite fast (like some seconds for a full 2000 cells simulation):

 ```python
 def get_faces(graph, as_array=True):